 Compared with the cost of hiring a Financial Advisor, Personal Capital is still very competitively priced.
 As of 2017, the average advisor would typically charge 1% of your overall managed assets.
 So, looking at it from this perspective, paying these higher fees and getting a Personal Financial Advisor will still work well for you.

 However, when we compare Personal Capital to the competition; others such as Vanguard are much more price competitive with their management fees.
 Their fees are only 0.30%, regardless of the value of the investments held.
 However, if you place funds with Vanguard and you want a dedicated Financial Advisor, then you would first need to put up around $500k worth of investments.

-If we compare Personal Capital to other robo-advisors who charge on average, around 0.25%, then you start to understand why we feel the management fees are just not competitive at all.
-We mentioned earlier in this review that there are discounted rates available for those uber-high investors.
+If we compare Personal Capital to other robo-advisors who charge on average, around 0.25%, then you start to understand why I feel the management fees are just not competitive at all.
+I mentioned earlier in this review that there are discounted rates available for those uber-high investors.
 Well, you would need to invest at least $1 million before you see any kind of reduction from the 0.89% fees they charge.

 Summary Of Personal Capital

 First of all, the free services are actually quite good.
 For the comprehensive level of analysis you get, albeit, by a computer, it is fantastic value.

 Comparatively speaking, when you compare their somewhat higher than average management costs to those of a qualified Financial Advisor, you are still getting a great deal.
 That said, there are other providers who can provide you with this same service at a fraction of the cost.

 The tool they offer for retirement planning is great.
 It is easy to use, and you can play out a number of different scenarios with ease.
 If you are a DIY Investor, their investment checking tool is also very handy for getting high-level recommendations as well.
 The retirement planner is second to none; I found it very useful to perform a number of role-playing situations.